 Robyn has reached the point in her career where she’s no longer obligated to dust off her ‘90s hits.

-The Electric Factory, with its naked wires, exposed backstage, and lamely raw industrial architecture, is perhaps the perfect venue for an artist like Jónsi.
+The Electric Factory is perhaps the perfect venue for an artist like Jónsi.